Lissy93/dashy/docs/development-guides.md

 }
 ```

 Finally, add your new property to the [`configuring.md`](./configuring) API docs.
 Put it under the relevant section, and be sure to include field name, data type, a description and mention that it is optional.
-If your new feature needs more explaining, then you can also document it under the relevant section elsewhere in the documentation.
+If your new feature needs more explanation, then you can also document it under the relevant section elsewhere in the documentation.

 Checklist: